isu-digital/isu-thesaurus/pages/about.md

 Olivia Wikle, head of Digital Scholarship and Initiatives, developed this website.
 For technical information, see the Technical Credits—CollectionBuilder section.
 The Library IT department supports the static server that hosts this site.

-Potential vocabularies to be added:
+Potential vocabularies to be added or enhanced:
-- Names associated with the Iowa State University community, including department names and personal names
+- Names associated with the Iowa State University community, including department names and personal names (in progress)
 - Rights statements
 - Genres used to categorize materials in Special Collections and University Archives
 - Alternative subject terms